Program Director: Barbara Harris

 SWK 481.
 Field Practicum II.
 4 credits.
 SP

 Students are placed in agencies delivering social welfare services for practical application of the theory acquired in the classroom.
 On-site supervision provided by the agency and group supervision provided on campus.
+This course includes 220 hours community based field practicum experience.
+Students need to have access to reliable transportation.
 P: SWK 460, SWK 461; Sr. stdg.
 CO: SWK 480; SWK Major.

 SWK 493.
 Directed Independent Readings.
 1-6 credits.
 FA, SP, SU